SpaceCareers.uk is a careers website for young people

 James joined UKSEDS in 2018 as a member of the Careers Team working on SpaceCareers.uk, to help other students find career information for the space industry.
 James is currently a Postgraduate Masters student studying an MSc in Space Systems Engineering at the University of Southampton, having previously graduated with a BEng Aerospace Systems Engineering degree from Coventry University in 2018.

 Jacob joined the UKSEDS Careers Team in 2018 and became Careers Team Leader in 2019.
 He is keen to raise awareness of the large variety of space-related careers and help people of all backgrounds get in to the space sector.
-Jacob studied BEng Mechanical Engineering at the University of Bath and will start an MSc in Astronautics and Space Engineering at Cranfield University in 2019.
+Jacob studied BEng Mechanical Engineering at the University of Bath and is now studying for an MSc in Astronautics and Space Engineering at Cranfield University.
 Jacob completed a placement year at Airbus and enjoys performing outreach as a Student Space Ambassador and STEM Ambassador.

 Lilli joined our careers team in 2018 to help give people the same great opportunities to be involved with space activities as she had.
 She has recently finished her 3rd year of an MPhys Physics with Astrophysics degree at the University of Leicester where she is the president of the Astronomy and Rocketry Society.